- Home

 - Immunotherapy

-- Side effects of immunotherapy
+- Side effects of checkpoint inhibitors

-- Managing side effects of immunotherapy
+- Managing side effects of checkpoint inhibitors

-Managing side effects of immunotherapy
+Managing side effects of checkpoint inhibitors

-Monitoring side effects during immunotherapy | Because immunotherapy works differently from other cancer treatments, it’s important to work closely with your treatment team to monitor any side effects and how the cancer responds. |
+Working with your treatment team | Because checkpoint inhibitors work differently from other cancer treatments, it’s important to work closely with your treatment team to monitor any side effects and how the cancer responds. |

-Discussing potential side effects | Before starting immunotherapy with a checkpoint inhibitor, discuss the potential side effects with your cancer specialist.
-Ask which side effects to watch out for or report, who to report them to, and who to contact after hours.
-You can read about the side effects of specific checkpoint inhibitors at eviq.org.au. |
+Discussing potential side effects | Before starting checkpoint inhibitors, discuss the potential side effects with your cancer specialist.
+Ask about the side effects that should be reported, who to report them to, and who to contact after hours.
+You can find out more about the side effects of specific checkpoint inhibitors at eviq.org.au. |

-Tests before and during treatment | Before treatment begins, you will usually have some tests to check that you are well enough to have immunotherapy.
-Throughout treatment, the team will regularly test your blood and ask you questions to check for early signs of side effects. |
+Health checks before and during treatment | You will usually have some tests to check that you are well enough to have immunotherapy before treatment begins.
+Throughout treatment, you will have regular blood tests, and the team will ask you questions to check for early signs of side effects. |

-Monitoring for late-onset side effects | New side effects can appear months after having immunotherapy, so ask your cancer specialist how long you need to keep watching for side effects. |
+Ongoing monitoring of side effects | New side effects can appear months after having immunotherapy, so ask your cancer specialist how long you need to keep watching for side effects. |

 Reporting side effects

-Reporting side effects early | Side effects can be better managed if reported early, so it is important to let your cancer care team know about new or worsening symptoms, even if they seem minor or you’re not sure if they are related to your treatment.
-If left untreated, side effects can become serious and may even be life-threatening.
-Sometimes it can be tricky to know whether your symptoms are related to the cancer or the treatment.
-Make sure to discuss this with your cancer care team. |
+Report side effects early | Side effects can be better managed if reported early.
+It’s important to let your cancer treatment team know about new or worsening symptoms, even if they seem minor or you’re not sure if they are related to your treatment.
+If left untreated, side effects can become serious and may even be life-threatening. |

-Informing other health professionals | Because immunotherapy is a newer cancer treatment, general practitioners (GPs) and other health professionals may not yet be familiar with the side effects.
-Your team may give you a card with information about your immunotherapy treatment and potential side effects.
+Sharing information with other health professionals | Because checkpoint inhibitor therapy is a newer cancer treatment, some health professionals, including general practitioners (GPs), may not yet be familiar with the side effects.
+Your team may give you a card with information about your treatment and potential side effects.
 You can show this card to other health professionals you see and ask them to consult with your cancer specialist. |

-Long-term considerations | If you become unwell, even years later, it is important to tell any health professional you see that you have had immunotherapy. |
+Be cautious with new medicines | Do not start any new medicines, including probiotics, steroids, herbal therapies, or over-the-counter medicines, until you talk to your cancer specialist.
+If you become unwell, even years later, it is important to tell any health professionals you see that you have had immunotherapy. |

 Treating side effects